gbhl/bhl-us-data-sets/Zooniverse/README.txt

 Page ID - Identifier of the page in BHL.
 Use the following URL to view the page in BHL:
 	http://www.biodiversitylibrary.org/page/1000, where 1000 is the BHL page identifier.

+Volume - Volume number for the page.
+May include other information.
+For example,
+	a value of "v.
+4 1842" includes the volume "4" and year "1842".

+Page - Pagination information for the page.
+For example, "Page 1", "Plate VI".

+Year - Year of publication for the page.

 Image scale - A value that indicates the amount that the original BHL source image
 	was scaled for use in Zooniverse.
 To convert the coordinate values (see the Coords